 Druid players have massively expanded options in TBC that let them contend in PVE and PVP environments, with an extra emphasis on PVP success.

-TBC pushes Balance druids forward by improving the Moonkin experience from the OOMkin woes of Vanilla WoW.
-Feral (cat) druids also get some extra power in their bleeds (and no debuff cap to hold these back), and are dangerous Arena competitors.
-Feral (bear) druids are as successful as ever, despite some new tanking competition.
+TBC pushes Balance druids forward by improving the Moonkin experience from the OOMkin woes of Vanilla WoW, and giving them Insect Swarm.
+Feral (cat) druids also get some extra power in their bleeds (and no debuff cap to hold these back), and are flexible Arena competitors.
+Some new changes to Power Shifting will take some getting used to, though.
+Feral (bear) druids are as successful as ever, despite some new tanking competition and some nerfs.
 And finally, Resto druids are kings in the TBC Arena, and get a huge boost in PVE with the 1 heal over time spell limit removed in the expansion, meaning multiple Rejuvenations can stack.

 Another class that struggles in Vanilla WoW but gets a big glow up in WoW Classic TBC is the Hunter.

 In Classic TBC, Hunter will be the most dangerous DPS in PVE next to Warlocks, and in a much more simple way.

 Hunters absolutely take over in The Burning Crusade, being able to fit their whole rotation into one button thanks to a simple macro.
 While other specs are still playable, BM will reign supreme every time.